loverajoel/jstips/README.md

 // validElements = [ { name: 'A', isValid: true } ]
 ```

-And last but not least, make use of the `map` Array function to to get only what you need from your items.
+And last but not least, when you want an array with just a particular field (or severals) from your elements, you can use the `map` Array function :

 ```javascript
 var people = [ { name: 'John', age: 13 }, { name: 'Henry', age: 37 } ];